-As of 3 April 2017, the Department of Justice and Regulation is responsible for the statutory supervision of young people in the criminal justice system.
+The Department of Justice and Community Safety is responsible for the statutory supervision of young people in the criminal justice system.

 The department’s Youth Justice Service provides programs and resources to assist these young offenders to develop the knowledge, skills and attitudes to manage their lives effectively without further offending.
 Through supervision, offending related programs and linkages to appropriate support services, the youth justice service promotes opportunities for rehabilitation and contributes to the reduction of crime in the community.

 - where appropriate, support diversion of young people charged with an offence from the criminal justice system